(03) 8832 8005

 Let us be honest: your product is probably not unique.
 Whatever you sell on Shopify, there are 50 other stores selling something very similar.
 Same ingredients, same features, same supplier in most cases.
 The brands that win are not the ones with the best product — they are the ones with the clearest position in their customer’s mind.

 Brand positioning is the answer to one question: why should someone buy from you instead of the other 50 options?
 If your answer is “because our product is better quality,” you have already lost.
 Every brand says that.
 Positioning is about owning a specific space in your market that no one else can claim.
+And in a world where Google Shopping shows 20 near-identical products side by side and Meta ads serve six competitor ads before breakfast, the brands that have not answered this question lose customers daily to brands that have.

 The good news is that positioning does not require a massive budget or a brand agency.
 It requires clarity, commitment, and the willingness to repel some customers in order to magnetically attract the right ones.
+Done well, it is the single highest-leverage thing you can do for your Shopify store — and most of your competitors have not done it.

 Find the Gap: Where Your Competitors Are Not